eunwho2/evScope/README.md

 are the parts I use to put this together:

 * an embedded computer with a custom program to read data and send formatted UDP datagrams to a specified IP address
-* a C running a node.js web server
+* a computer running a node.js web server
 * a node application that:
     * acts as sort of a reverse proxy between the client browsers and the embedded system
     * generates a real time feed of data to the client browser using websockets